AlexisMasseron/copyrightly.io/README.md

 Once started, it will be available at: [http://localhost:4200]()

-The client application provides the features listed [here]().
+The client application provides the features listed in the [Features](#features) section above.

 It can be tested using the accounts provided by Ganache without requiring a Web3 enabled browser.

-However, if the MetaMask extension is available, it can be used to configure custom accounts and to sign transactions.
-Support for uPort is pending but other Web3 enabled browsers can also be used, for instance [Cipher](https://www.cipherbrowser.com/) in mobile devices, which provides nice features like transactions signing using TouchID/FaceID on iOS or Fingerprint Authentication on Android.
+However, if the [MetaMask](https://metamask.io) extension is available, it can be used to configure custom accounts and to sign transactions.
+Support for uPort is pending, but other Web3 enabled browsers can also be used, for instance [Cipher](https://www.cipherbrowser.com) in mobile devices.
+It provides nice features like transactions signing using TouchID/FaceID on iOS or Fingerprint Authentication on Android.

 ## Testing